martletandco/tracery-go/README.md

 ## List of important features missing
 - Load/save to/from JSON
 - Parse errors
-- Expand for grammar debugging
+- Expand for grammar debugging*
-- CBDQ compatibility
+- CBDQ compatibility†
 - _(Probably many others that have escaped me just now)_

 ## List of less important but still missing features